rkalusniak/grocerystore/README.md

 ==============================

 This project uses the SimPy environment to model a basic grocery store.
 The entities for this model are customers.
-The model maps the customers’ trip through the grocery store, records key time stamps, and performs some
+The model maps the customers’ trip through the grocery store, records key time stamps, and performs some basic preprocessing

 Project Organization
 ------------